Unboxed-Software/solana-course/content/movie-review-pt1.md

 ## Program file structure

 The [Hello World lesson’s](hello-world-program.md) program was simple enough that it could be confined to one file.
 But as the complexity of a program grows, it's important to maintain a project structure that remains readable and extensible.
-This involves encapsulating code into functions, data structures, and functions as we've shown so far.
+This involves encapsulating code into functions and data structures as we've done so far.
 But it also involves grouping related code into separate files.

 For example, a good portion of the code we've worked through so far has to do with defining and deserializing instructions.
 That code should live in its own file rather than be written in the same file as the entry point.
 By doing so, we would then have 2 files, one with the program entry point and the other with the instruction code: